 Knowing analytics and measuring your marketing ROIs (Return on Investments) are most important in any marketing campaign.
 The best way to learn about mobile analytic is to know the mobile marketing analytics tools – including TestFlight, Google Analytics, Localytics, MixPanels and many other analytics tools.
 Some of the analytics tools I am aware are the following:

 - MixPanels: It seems pretty exhaustive.
 It has cohort-based analysis, tracks individual users and allows to dive deep into your data.
-Apparently, it is weak on the User Acquisition side, and doesn’t track any vital capability.
-You have to pay quick though, but it’s not expensive.
+Apparently, it is weak on the User Acquisition side and doesn’t track any vital capability.
+You have to pay quickly though, but it’s not expensive.

 - KISSmetrics: It is focuses a fair amount on e-business and little on Mobile.
 Desktop website companies are happy with KISSmetrics, but it is limited to Mobile website or App.
 It could certainly improve more.

 - Kontagent: This analytics seems pretty thorough and well built.
 They are the only ones that cover K-factor.
 They also have user-level tracking, cohort-based analysis, or deep dives capacity.
 I don’t know their pricing.
 (If you don’t know what K-Factor is, it is the formula that shows the growth pattern.
 You can learn the equation in here.
 Kontagent also has announced their merger with Playhaven, a top mobile gaming development company.
 Source: TechCrunch).
 Kontagent was recently re-branded as “upsight” analytics.